-What is it?
+What is Hepatitis A?

-Did you know…
+Did you know? …

 There are 1.5 million new cases of Hepatitis A every year across the globe.
-Click here to see the full article.

-How can I get it?
+How can I get Hepatitis A?

-There is now evidence to suggest that the virus can be transmitted sexually particularly in anal sex.
+There is now evidence to suggest that the virus can be transmitted sexually, particularly in anal sex.
 This is because the virus is found in the faeces of infected people.
 It can be passed on through contact with infected faeces.
-Contaminated food and water, drug use (sharing needles) and person-to-person contact (sexual intercourse and skin contact), are the most likely ways for the virus to be passed on.
+Contaminated food and water, drug use (sharing needles) and person-to-person contact (sexual intercourse and skin contact) are the most likely ways for the virus to be passed on.

 Like many STIs and STDs, the virus often has no symptoms, which is why it is important to get tested regularly.
 When symptoms do occur, they can include flu-like illness, weakness, tiredness, headaches, fever, nausea and vomiting.
 Jaundice (where the skin or whites of the eyes may appear yellow) may also occur, if the liver becomes unable to remove bilirubin from the blood (a substance a normally functioning liver can remove).

-How do I test for it?
+How do I test for Hepatitis A?

-How is it treated?
+How is Hepatitis A treated?

-The majority of people do not need specific treatment other than rest, and they eventually make a full recovery in a few weeks, and then should be immune from further infections.
+The majority of people do not need specific treatment other than rest to eventually make a full recovery in a few weeks, and then should be immune from further Hepatitis A infections.
 It is important that the infection is monitored to check whether chronic disease develops.

 There is a vaccine for Hepatitis A which gives protection for one year, after which you need a booster to be protected for a further 20 years.

 If left untreated, a chronic infection can mean that you are more at risk of contracting HIV and other STDs through unprotected intercourse.
 It can also cause chronic inflammation of the liver and may lead to liver cancer.
-Once you have had it you should have life long immunity to the virus.
+Once you have had it, you should have life long immunity to the virus.